 Book an Appointment:

-There are three kinds of consultations:
+There are three types of appointments:

 Skype: You can video chat with a BizComm Coach while you both review your project.
 To use this option, you must create a free Skype account and have access to speakers and a microphone or headset.